Concurrent Education

 • Complete education courses in years 1-3

-• Participate in experiential placements in non-traditional settings in years 1-2
+• Participate in experiential placements in non-classroom settings in years 1-2

 • Complete an in-school placement in year 3